 Section 3.
 The annual meeting shall be held in _April___ (month).

 Section 4.
-A quorum for the transaction of business of any general membership meeting of this council PTA shall consist of at least _35_ (number) members of the voting body
+A quorum for the transaction of business of any general membership meeting of this council PTA shall consist of at least _35_ (number) members of the voting body, representing at least 15 local PTAs.

 Section 5.
 Meetings of this council PTA shall be open to all members of the local PTAs holding membership in the council PTA, but the privilege of introducing motions and voting shall be limited to the voting body as outlined in Article XI.

 Section 6.
-Only members of this council PTA who have paid dues for the current membership year may participate in the business of this council.
+Only members of this council PTA who have paid dues for the current membership year may participate in the business (vote or make motions) of this council.

 Article XIII – Council Membership